 Not for use in Gloop

-script steps, calling the method as you would call a regular static method.
+script steps, calling the function as you would call a regular static function.

 Here are sample code usages in Groovy:

 def bean = 'emailClient'.bean() def parameters = [ 'firstName': 'John', 'lastName': 'Doe' ] def response = "service".invoke(parameters)